- Dollar returns to pre-pandemic levels as lockdowns ease, driving equities higher and safe-haven assets lower.

 - The future of the euro is being tested as a German high court attempts to exert control over the European Central Bank at the same time the European Commission is pushing for a large pan-European E750B stimulus package.

 The dollar gained significantly in March when the Covid virus first hit global economy.
 Much of those gains were given back in May as more countries around the world began to slowly lift lockdown restrictions giving hope of a rebound to financial markets.
-At the same time, one of last year’s biggest risk – US/China trade took a turn for the worst.
+At the same time, one of last year’s biggest risks – US/China trade took a turn for the worst.
 The world’s two largest economies seemed to have agreed to get along last December leading to a couple months of positive market sentiment.
 Now the Phase-1 trade agreement seems in doubt and the overall relationship has again turned frosty.

 German court questioned ECB authority.
 Germany, questioning the fairness of the European Central Bank (ECB) asset-purchase program, has instructed its highest court to conduct a “proportionality assessment” in order to assess whether the country should continue participating in the program.
 Underway since 2015, the ECB has recently intensified the program to help mitigate the effects of the COVID-19 pandemic on eurozone nations.
 The role of the ECB as a pan-European entity, may be in jeopardy if one (or any) member nation could overrule its monetary policy stabilization efforts.
 As the policy is contended, some experts expect the euro could suffer in the near-term.